0xjjpa/articles.jjperezaguinaga.com/source/_posts/angularjs-html5-autocomplete.md

 Autocomplete form used in [Airbnb](https://airbnb.com) ![AirBnb](https://assets.jjperezaguinaga.com/v1/angularjs-html5-autocomplete/airbnb-autocomplete.png)

 In cases where Google APIs can provide the information, using their libraries is quite a good option.
 The libraries perform safe XHR calls through JSONP and load dynamically a set of entries that is then handled by custom CSS in order to position the entries in a location that makes it look like an autocomplete.
-Most javascript libraries follow the same approach.
+Most javascript libraries follow the same approach.<!--more-->

 ## Introducing Datalist